 The project consortium is strongly interdisciplinary combining renowned academic and industrial experts from the fields of medicine, surface chemistry, physics, materials sciences, laser-matter interaction, and laser processing.
 The joint project consortium forms an excellent base for fundamental and applied research in the field of medical surfaces.

-The EIC Transition Activities pilot aims at bringing promising technologies to a level where they become a credible basis for economic and/or societal returns.
+The EIC Transition Activities pilot program aims to advance promising technologies and become a credible basis to support viable economic and/or socially beneficial returns.

 01/2021 - 12/2022